wavefrontHQ/docs/pages/doc/accounts.md

    1. Select the check box for the user on the **Users Accounts** page.
    2. Click the trash icon and confirm when prompted.

-   If you delete a user, you remove that user's access to Wavefront.
+   If you delete a user, you remove that user's access to your environment.

    {% include tip.html content="As a safeguard, you cannot select multiple users and delete them.
 You can delete only one user at a time." %}